JADES-GS-z14-0: Further observations

 The initial identification of JADES-GS-z14-0 came from imaging data obtained with JWST’s Near-Infrared Camera (NIRCam).
 The high-redshift hypothesis was confirmed through multiple spectroscopic observations with NIRSpec.
 Additionally, observations using JWST's Mid-Infrared Instrument (MIRI) detected the galaxy at longer wavelengths, which support the extreme distance at which JADES-GS-z14-0 is located.

 In March 2025, the study "Photometric detection at 7.7 μm of a galaxy beyond redshift 14 with JWST/MIRI" (Helton et al. 2025) was published which described JWST observations of JADES-GS-z14-0 that had used MIRI and NIRCam.
 MIRI observes at longer optical wavelengths, which lead to stronger rest-frame emission lines that are highly diagnostic and accessible at mid-infrared wavelengths.
 The study outlines the theory that JADES-GS-z14-0 contained half a billion solar masses, with strong star formation in the previous few million of years.
 Quoting: "The properties of JADES-GS-z14-0 add to the evidence that a population of luminous and massive galaxies was already in place less than 300 Myr after the Big Bang, with number densities more than ten times higher than extrapolations based on pre-JWST observations."

+In May 2025, the JWST detected MoM-z14, an even more distant galaxy with a redshift of z = 14.44.

 Discovery of oxygen

 This is an artist’s impression of JADES-GS-z14-0 from the European Southern Observatory website.

 In March 2025, astronomers reported the detection of oxygen in JADES-GS-z14-0, marking the most distant observation of this element to date.
 This discovery was achieved using the Atacama Large Millimeter/submillimeter Array (ALMA) in Chile's Atacama Desert.
 The presence of oxygen suggests that the galaxy underwent rapid formation and chemical maturation, challenging previous assumptions about the timeline of heavy element production in the early Universe.

 The detection of oxygen also allowed for a more precise measurement of the galaxy's distance, with an uncertainty of just 0.005%.

 The two associated studies by S. Carniani et al. (2025) and S. Schouws et al. (2025) give a spectroscopic redshift of z = 14.1793±0.0007 using ALMA, which is consistent with the tentative detection by S. Carniani et al. (2024) of carbon at redshift z = 14.178±0.013 using JWST.
+It therefore appears to have a redshift of about 14.18.